patriziawatlington/notes/README.md

 # 2023-11-22
 - "Today's programming wisdom is to focus on writing clean, maintainable code.
 It's important to remember that code is read more often than it's written, so taking the time to write clear and concise code will pay off in the long run.
 Additionally, using meaningful variable names, commenting your code, and breaking down complex problems into smaller, more manageable pieces can make your code easier to understand and modify in the future."

+# 2023-11-23
+- "Today's programming wisdom is to focus on writing clean, maintainable, and modular code.
+It's important to remember that code is read more often than it's written, so invest time in making it easy to understand for yourself and others who may work on it in the future.
+Also, embrace version control systems like Git to track changes, collaborate with others, and easily revert to previous versions if needed."